Srđan Popović: Political career

 His first real political engament was in 2011 when he served as a political Adviser at the Ministry of Environment and Physical Planning in the Government of Kosovo.
 In September 2011, he was named as a new Director of the Office for Community Affairs and Senior Adviser to the Prime Minister.

-From 2015 to 2017, after Velimir Rakić passed away, Popović replaced him as a member of the Assembly of Kosovo as a representative of the Serb List.
+From 2015 to 2017, after Velimir Rakić died, Popović replaced him as a member of the Assembly of Kosovo as a representative of the Serb List.

 Popović was elected new Mayor of Gračanica after the 2017 Kosovan local elections in which he won 87.2% of the popular vote.